syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 {% endhighlight %}

-## Applying themes without resource dictionaries
+### Applying themes without resource dictionaries

-You can customize the appearance of the controls without merging common theme resource and control style resource dictionaries in application resources.
+As an alternative approach to the above methods, it is also possible to customize the appearance of the controls without merging the theme resource and control style resource dictionaries in application resources.

-In the following example, the UI elements of SfTextInputLayout are customized by merging the resource with the 'SfTextInputLayoutTheme' key name, and values are set to the required keys in the next line.
+In the following example, the UI elements of SfTextInputLayout are customized by merging the resource with key 'SfTextInputLayoutTheme' and the values set to the required keys in the next line.
 Similar to this, you can customize the appearance of other controls by merging the resource with the "ControlName" + "Theme" key name and setting values to the required keys of the control in the next line.

 You can find the keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).